SSWConsulting/SSW.Rules.Content/rules/review-automated-tests/rule.md

 Your automated tests are a valuable asset but only when they are relevant and valuable.
 So review each of your tests regularly with the following questions in mind.

 ::: greybox
 **Don't be afraid to delete tests!** - Aim for stability over (perceived) coverage and optimize your automated test suites for the value of the information they provide.
-It really is a case of quality over quantity, so thinning out old, irrelevant, overly costly and flaky tests is a worthwhile exercise.
+It really is a case of quality over quantity, so regularly thinning out old, irrelevant, overly costly and flaky tests is a worthwhile exercise.
 :::

 ### Is the test still relevant?